 I made that kind of expression for the first 3 months running Grab Indonesia.
-Coming from a print media background, website is a whole new world for me, I ain’t know sh*t!
+Coming from a print media background, a website is a whole new world for me, I ain’t know sh*t!

-I got a lot to catch up, in within the first month of operating, we need to make our website up and running, that’s when I heard about a solution for graphic designer like me to make a website without coding, introducing:
+I got a lot to catch up, in within the first month of operating, we need to make our website up and running, that’s when I heard about a solution for a graphic designer like me to make a website without coding, introducing:

 We started off with this website design below:

 We loved it!
-It was easy to build, it got nice parallax effects (for those of you who don’t know what parallax is, creativebloq.com explained it really well: One big web design trend of the moment is parallax scrolling, which involves the background moving at a slower rate to the foreground, creating a 3D effect as you scroll down the page.
+It was easy to build, it got nice parallax effects (for those of you who don’t know what parallax is, creativebloq.c*m explained it really well: One big web design trend of the moment is parallax scrolling, which involves the background moving at a slower rate to the foreground, creating a 3D effect as you scroll down the page.
 It can sometimes be overwhelming, but when used sparingly it can provide a nice, subtle element of depth.).

 Until … we heard about responsive website (Responsive web design (RWD) is an approach to web design aimed at crafting sites to provide an optimal viewing and interaction experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from desktop computer monitors to mobile phones).